mikemccabe210/det_optimization/README.md

 # det_optimization

 Repo for EdX Deterministic Optimization class.
+All credit for course material goes to course authors.